 This poster for Grand Teton was made up more or less as an experiment and does not in any way represent the best which can be obtained by the process.
 Future posters, especially the lettering, will be of a much higher standard.

-With the re-publication efforts underway, originals slowly began to emerge back into the public domain.
-It took another five years for two Mount Rainier posters to surface in a garage near Seattle, rescued in a similar fashion from under a park log cabin.
-A year later, another Mount Rainier poster turned up in an original frame.
-When taken apart to clean the glass, it was discovered that three posters were “sandwiched” together—the center one in pristine condition.
+As republication progressed, originals slowly began to resurface.
+First, two Mount Rainier posters turned up in a garage near Seattle, rescued in a similar fashion from under a park log cabin years earlier.
+A year later, a third Rainier turned up in an original frame, and when taken apart to clean the glass it was discovered that three posters were “sandwiched” together—the center one in pristine condition.
 These original colors were used for a limited edition for Mount Rainier’s Centennial, celebrated in 1999, and the other two were donated back to the National Park Service.

-Because only 14 parks subscribed to the Western Museum Laboratory’s 1938 offer to produce posters, many parks today have commissioned contemporary images “in the style of” the WPA, the first in 1997 of Devils Tower.
-This was followed by Bryce Canyon, Mt.
-McKinley (now Denali), Olympic, Mesa Verde, Hawaii (now Hawaii Volcanoes), Rocky Mountain, and Sequoia.
-These designs are a collaborative effort by both Doug Leen and Brian Maebius with more park designs in progress.
-Recoloration of the reproductions has been formulated from analysis of the black-and-white photos as well as comparison with period art for each geographic area.
+Because only 14 parks subscribed to the Western Museum Laboratory’s 1938 offer to produce posters, many parks today have commissioned contemporary poster designs “in the style of the WPA.”
+These designs are a collaborative effort by both Doug Leen and Brian Maebius and now number over 40 parks and monuments with more planned.